Music Flows From Heaven To Heal The Heart And Sooth The Mind

 “There is something very wonderful about music.
 Words are wonderful enough; but music is even more wonderful.
 It speaks not to our thoughts as words do; it speaks through our hearts and spirits, to the very core and root of our souls.
-Music soothes us, stirs us up, it puts noble feelings in us, it can make us cringe; and it can melt us to tears;. and yet we have not idea how.
+Music soothes us, stirs us up, it puts noble feelings in us, it can make us cringe; and it can melt us to tears; and yet we have no idea how.
 It is a language by itself, just as perfect in its ways as speech, as words, just as blessed” – Charles Kingsley

 “Music touches us emotionally, where words alone can’t” – Johnny Depp

 I love movie soundtracks from my favorite movies.
 Star Wars, Lord of the Rings, Star Trek – epic movies that you can watch over and over again.
 The soundtracks for each of the series have some of the same themes within them from movie to movie, and they have some new music.
 Lord of the Rings for example has a specific melody for when the hobbits are involved.
 When I listen to the soundtracks I remember the scenes they are attached to.
 Battle scenes, scenes when a beloved character is killed, scenes with love, joy, sorrow, and death.
 Without even knowing a movie you can listen to the soundtrack and you know what emotion is happening on the movie.

 “I love music.
 For me, music is morning coffee.
 It’s mood medicine.
 It’s pure magic.
 A good song is like a good meal – I just want to inhale it and then a share bite with someone else” – Hoda Kotb